Return to Index

 Caring for Your Child's Health

 Your child should have regular physical exams where your child's doctor can help decide if there are any tests that need to be done.
 It is very important that your child has access to confidential healthcare and has a doctor they feel comfortable with.
+Allow your child to have time alone with their doctor so they can address any concerns privately.

 What to Do If Your Child Has an STD